Sierpowo, Pomeranian Voivodeship

-The village has a population of 187.

 Sierpowo was a private village within the Polish Crown, owned by various Polish nobles, administratively located in the Człuchów County in the Pomeranian Voivodeship.
-During World War II the Germans operated a labor camp for prisoners of war from the Stalag II-B prisoner-of-war camp in the village.
+During World War II the German administration operated a labor camp for prisoners of war from the Stalag II-B prisoner-of-war camp in the village.

 The landmark of Sierpowo is the timber framed Saint Jude Thaddeus church, built in the 17th century.